The Adams Library: Now with mass spectra and

 Existing owners of the NIST version of the Essential Oil Components Database may order upgrades.

 If you wish to evaluate the library, a demo version, which is available in multiple formats, is available on request.
 Please click the button below, fill in the form, and a download link will be provided.

 Would You Like the E-Book?

-Robert Adams has consistently updated the companion book to the database.
+Robert Adams has consistently updated the companion book to the library.
 The current edition, "Identification of Essential Oil Components by Gas Chromatography/Mass Spectrometry", ed.
-4.1, contains all of the spectra, retention times, structures, and synonomy of the searchable database.
+4.1, contains all of the spectra, retention times, structures, and synonomy of the searchable library.

-Although the database has carefully cataloged precise spectra and retention times for identification, the human eye is a powerful confirmation tool.
-The book is an additional important identification tool with the database.
+Although the library has carefully cataloged precise spectra and retention times for identification, the human eye is a powerful confirmation tool.
+The book is an additional important identification tool with the library.

 The published book is out of print.
 The e-book is available for free, in appreciation to the many colleagues who have contributed to the Adams Library.
 Click on the button to request your free e-book.